Electric Mowers Are Eco-Friendly

 Why Buy It

 Electric mowers have been around for decades, so the technology is fully mature-and cheap.
-They produce no emissions while you’re mowing, and they’re lighter than gas mowers, requiring no tune-ups or oiling or gas to work properly.
+They produce no emissions while you’re mowing, and they’re lighter than gas mowers, requiring no tune-ups, oil, or gas to work properly.

 Keep in Mind